Boeing 737 from Gitmo goes off runway into river in Jacksonville, Fla.

 CLICK HERE TO GET THE FOX NEWS APP

 Jacksonville Mayor Lenny Curry confirmed the initial details and said fire and rescue crews were at the scene.
+He added that the White House called to offer help while the situation was developing.

 This is a developing story.
 Check back for updates.